ellioseven/ellioseven.github.io/_posts/2017-04-30-drupal-8-learning-pathway.markdown

 ## A Living Guide

 Compiling the guide is an ongoing process.
 Resources will be added or removed as time goes on.
-Check the [repository changelog](https://bitbucket.org/ellioseven/pathway/commits/all) for changes.

 ## Pathway